- Aliases

 fruits = ['apple', 'banana', 'cherry']

-# Removing an item at a specific position (indices s
+Removing an item at a specific position (index 0 in this case)

 stack = [1, 2, 3, 4]